hanchennz/gatsby-starter-netlify-cms-hack26/src/pages/biz-marketing-page/restaurants.md

       control how your community sees your business on Yelp.
 Respond publicly or privately to reviews of your free business listing.
     title: Respond to Reviews
-  - image: /img/hckt-illust-02-2x.png
+  - image: /img/hckt-illust-04-2x.png
     orientation: left
     text: >-
-      Yelp users can message claimed businesses to find out more about your business straight from the source - You!
-Respond quickly to inquiries and capture new customers.
-Share updates or specials for free.
+      Custom don't pick addresses - they pick place.
+Make your business shine by adding great photos.
+Manage your business photos for free.
-    title: Request a Quote (RAQ)
+    title: Pick your attributes
 bottom_banner:
   callToAction: Find Your Business
   description: >-